 Our Billing Explained

-We are a private billing practice and appreciate full payment of fees on the day of consultation.
+Your GP will bill you according to their own fees and this would usually involve a private fee.
+Your doctor would appreciate full payment of fees on the day of consultation.
 Fees are payable by cash, credit card or EFTPOS.
-Accounts are unfortunately not able be given.
-A Medicare rebate will apply to consultation fees and at the time of payment the practice can apply your rebate directly into your bank account via your EFTPOS card, OR you may choose to have it directly deposited into your account from Medicare.
-The AMA fee structure forms the basis of our billing policy and our fees reflect the time taken and degree of complexity in each consultation.
-Please also note that several of our doctors are independent contractors and set fees that are higher than our practice fees.
+Accounts are unfortunately not able to be given.
+A Medicare rebate will often apply to consultation fees and at the time of payment the practice can apply your rebate directly into your bank account via your EFTPOS card, OR you may choose to have it directly deposited into your account from Medicare.
+The AMA fee structure forms the basis of your GP’s billing policy and their fees reflect the time that is taken and the degree of complexity in each consultation.
+Please also note that several of the doctors are independent service providers and may set their own fee rates.
 Please enquire with reception regarding the fees for your doctor at the time of booking particularly for procedures.

 1. What is bulk billing?

-Unfortunately the amount set by the Government for a consultation is insufficient to cover the costs of providing a high quality medical service.
-For example the Medicare rebate for a standard consultation is $37.05, now increased to $38.20 as of July 2019, the first increase in many years.
-The government pays this for a complex consultation lasting up to 20 minutes, and from this the doctor pays a percentage to the practice to cover practice running costs.
+Unfortunately, the amount set by the Government for a consultation is insufficient to cover the costs of providing a high-quality medical service.
+For example, the Medicare rebate for a standard consultation is $41.20.
+The government provides this amount for a complex consultation lasting up to 20 minutes, and from this, the doctor pays a percentage to the practice to cover practice running and facility use costs.

 4. Why would I choose to pay a private fee rather than go to a bulk billing clinic?

-Because of the low value the Australian Government places on primary care and General Practitioners as discussed above, bulk billing clinics will often need to see more patients in an hour, often need patients to come back to get test results and may not be able to spend as much time addressing your medical needs.
-At Whitsunday Family Practice we value your time as much as ours.
-We aim to keep waiting times to a minimum, we offer same day appointments for urgent matters, we have an excellent recall and test result notification system so our patients do not need to return for follow up appointments unless medically necessary, and our excellent staff and service philosophy ensure your experience is as pleasant as possible.
+Because of the low value the Australian Government places on primary care and General Practitioners as discussed above, bulk billing doctors will often need to see more patients in an hour, often need patients to come back to get test results and may not be able to spend as much time addressing your medical needs.
+At Whitsunday Family Practice we aim to assist the doctors to have the day run smoothly and to keep waiting times to a minimum, we have an excellent recall and test result notification system so that your doctor may be able to avoid asking you to attend for unnecessary follow up, and our excellent staff and service philosophy ensure your experience is as pleasant as possible.